Desdunes: Soils

-The soils of the commune are relatively poor, and correspond, in the best case to 5th grade soils, i.e. soils suitable for pasture and rice cultivation, offer high productivity with adequate layout; this- during, they are not able to accommodate other types of cultures, as the upper soil classes (from 1 to 4).
-These 5th category soils cover an area of 4009 hectares ^{(15.5 sq.mi)} located in the eastern part of the commune.
+The soils of the commune are relatively poor and correspond in the best case to 5th grade soils, i.e. soils suitable for pasture and rice cultivation, offer high productivity with adequate layout.
+They are not able to accommodate other types of cultures, as the upper soil classes (from 1 to 4).
+These 5th category soils cover an area of 4009 hectares (15.5 sq. miles) located in the eastern part of the commune.
 These soils are affected in a general way by a process of salinization that impoverishes them.

-The 6th category soils, located in the center of the commune and covering 197 hectares ^{(0.75 sq.mi)} are soils to be dedicated to forest and pasture areas; these soils are very limited for agricultural activities because of their low depth and roughness.
+The 6th category soils, located in the center of the commune and covering 197 hectares (0.75 sq. miles) are soils to be dedicated to forest and pasture areas.
+These soils are very limited for agricultural activities because of their low depth and roughness.

-Soils of the 7th category cover area of 2015 hectares (7.77 sq.mi) and are mainly based on the central area of the commune; these soils are not culturable and should only be intended for restières.
-Finally, the 8th category soils cover as for them a surface of 3628 hectares and are located exclusively on the fringe west of the town, near the sea; these soils, located in the mangrove area and swamps, should only be used for environmental protection and can not welcome production activity- agricultural or forestry.
+Soils of the 7th category cover area of 2015 hectares (7.77 sq.mi) and are mainly based on the central area of the commune.
+These soils are not culturable and should only be intended for restières.
+Finally, the 8th category soils cover as for them a surface of 3628 hectares and are located exclusively on the fringe west of the town, near the sea.
+These soils, located in the mangrove area and swamps, should only be used for environmental protection and can not be used for commercial purposes like forestry or agriculture.

-With regard to climatic hazards, the commune of Desdunes is primarily concerned mainly by the hazard of rainfall, which can cause floods and droughts.
-Due to its geographical location, located we have a vast plain and especially downstream of productive soil.
+With regard to climatic hazards, the commune of Desdunes is primarily at risk of rainfall, which can cause floods and droughts.

 Economy

-Regarding the Economic and Financial Institutions, there are no banks in the municipality.
-The Desduniens go to other communes to carry out banking operations.
+There are no banks in the municipality.
+The local residents go to other communes to carry out banking operations.
 However, there are three restaurants, a credit union and a marketing cooperative.

-Due to persistent drought and lack of water supply, the soil is uncultivated.
+the soil is uncultivated due to persistent drought and lack of water supply.
 The residents of Desdunes rent their services seasonally in the rice fields in L'Estère.
-The population is chronically confronted with periods of low availability of food.
-This persistent shortage has impoverished the population, which ultimately has no other solution than leaving the village in search of food or a hypothetical job in the big cities.
-Goat farming is almost non-existent; when it is practiced, it is at the family level.
-The economic activities are graffiti activities which make it very difficult to vital minimum of this marginalized population.
-Therefore, the question of savings does not arise even not because, can not give guarantees, people have no hope of access to banking services traditional.
+The local population often faces low food reserves.
+This persistent shortage has impoverished the community and has resulted in residents leaving the village in search of food security and job opportunities in the big cities.
+Goat farming is almost non-existent and it is only at the family level.